We're Gonna Die: Uncle John

-This Story was about Young Jean Lee’s Uncle John who was known as “...the most isolated person I ever knew.”(Uncle John) Her mom would tell her, “...you better behave or you’re gonna end up like your Uncle John.”(Uncle John) as a threat.
-One day Young Jean Lee wanted to see him act differently.
-She hid under his bed while he brushed his teeth and planned to scare him by grabbing his ankles.
+As a child, Lee’s Uncle John was “...the most isolated person I ever knew.”
+(Uncle John) One day Lee hid under his bed while he brushed his teeth and planned to scare him by grabbing his ankles.
 When Uncle John walked in he sat down at a desk and started muttering to himself, “I’m a piece shit.
 I’m shit” over and over again.
 As he was saying this to himself he started crying.
 He did this until he eventually fell asleep.
-Young Jean Lee then snuck out of his room and thought to herself, “Is this how Uncle John falls asleep every night?”(Uncle John).
-Young Jean Lee then goes on to talk about a “public mask” that people wear to hide the pain.
+Lee then snuck out of his room and thought to herself, “Is this how Uncle John falls asleep every night?”(Uncle John).
+Lee then goes on to talk about a “public mask” that people wear to hide the pain.
 And when you’re hiding your pain you’re all alone while doing it.

 Emily & Jenny

 This story is about her friends when she was six.
-Her two friends Emily and Jenny both had bikes and Young Jean Lee would chase after them until she couldn’t anymore then walk back until they came back around.
+Her two friends Emily and Jenny both had bikes and Lee would chase after them until she couldn’t anymore then walk back until they came back around.
 They would do this all the time for fun.
-One day they decided to teach Young Jean Lee how to ride a bike and she ended up bleeding from all her joints.
+One day they decided to teach Lee how to ride a bike and she ended up bleeding from all her joints.
 Although she was covered in blood she was still determined to learn how to ride the bike.
 Eventually she got it.
 About a year later a new girl moved into the neighborhood and joined their friend group.
-It got to the point where they would hang out with the new girl without inviting Young Jean Lee.
-One day at school during recess Young Jean Lee came up to them and they all ran away from her, making it very clear that she was not supposed to chase after them.
+It got to the point where they would hang out with the new girl without inviting Lee.
+One day at school during recess Lee came up to them and they all ran away from her, making it very clear that she was not supposed to chase after them.
 This is the moment she realized that they weren’t her friends anymore.
 That night she couldn't sleep.
 This was the first time in her life where she felt this type of way.
-Her mom came into her room to check on her and what she said to Young Jean Lee was conveyed through the song, “Lullaby for the Miserable”.
+Her mom came into her room to check on her and what she said to Lee was conveyed through the song, “Lullaby for the Miserable”.
 The song was saying how even though you’re sad or you’re feeling down you’ll eventually fall asleep and that you’re not the only one.